Our commitment to conduct all of our activities with integrity and in an ethical manner.

 - The Anti-Slavery Policy has been added to their quality control check list, and they will report on it;

-- They will ensure that an annual third party social responsibility audit will be carried out, the results of which will be provided to us.
+- They will ensure that an annual third party social responsibility audit will be carried out.

-We ask our Agents to provide us with the audits in respect of all the factories where they source goods on our behalf.
+- They will provide us with these social compliance audit reports in respect of all the factories where they source goods on our behalf.

 Terms and conditions with our UK and European suppliers who source new goods from overseas also include a section on Modern Slavery and reference to our Anti-Slavery Policy.
 These agreements ask the supplier to provide us with a statement confirming that they have complied with our policy and to set out what steps they have taken to assure themselves that there is no modern slavery in their supply chain.
-We write to our UK and European suppliers of the New Goods annually to ask them for their statements.
+We also expect our UK and European suppliers to complete an Online Risk Assessment (ORA) as detailed below.

 We also actively encourage employee engagement, representation, dialogue and the ability of an employee to raise potential concerns or grievances.